 - The Health Department has created a sample parent/guardian agreement that describes their commitment to keeping their children home when sick and seeking appropriate medical care.

-- Staff who develop symptoms of COVID should immediately be sent home.
-If they need to be picked up, they should wait in the designated isolation room or area while waiting.
+- Staff who develop symptoms of COVID-19 should immediately be sent home.
+If they need to be picked up, they must wait in the designated isolation room or area while waiting and must wear a high quality (N95, KN95, or KF94) mask.

-- Cleaning/disinfecting after a COVID case or COVID symptoms: Clean and disinfect all areas used by the person who is sick, such as classroom, offices, bathrooms, common areas, and your isolation room or area and in the classroom where the sick child or staff member was after the sick child or staff member has gone home.
+- Cleaning/disinfecting after a COVID-19 case or COVID-19 symptoms: Clean and disinfect all areas used by the person who is sick, such as classroom, offices, bathrooms, common areas, and your isolation room or area and in the classroom where the sick child or staff member was after the sick child or staff member has gone home.

 All COVID-19 cases (student or staff) must be reported to the Philadelphia Department of Public Health.